- Office of Admissions

 No you cannot.
 Your application to Cal State East Bay applies only to the semester you indicate on your application at the time of submission.

-At this time, Cal State East Bay only accepts applications for second baccalaureate students interested in pursuing Nursing, Health Science, or the online Business Administration degree completion program administered through University Extension.
-Visit the Second Bachelor's Degree admission page for information about admission requirements.
+Cal State East Bay accepts applications for select second baccalaureate majors.
+Visit the Second Bachelor's Degree admission page for information about admission requirements and program availability.

 Yes, Cal State East Bay accepts undeclared students for first-time freshmen only.
 You are encouraged to declare a major no later than your junior year for the timely completion of your degree.